stereopickle/DS_movie_EDA/README.md

 ![Yearly Genres](PNG/Yearly_Genre.png)

-We see that in comedy and drama productions are showing steady decrease in the past decade, while biography films are on the rise.
+We see that comedy and drama productions have been steadilyly decreasing in the past decade, while biography films are on the rise.
 How we may react to this trend requires further investigation.

 One suggestion for future analyses is to consider how categorization of movies must adapt to the change of the trend.
 Our current analyses is limited as we use the predetermined genre categories.
 Yet, it is evident that more and more movies are having more than one genre and becoming hybrids.
 Think Joker, breaking the stereotype of action = superhero formula, or the Shape of Water combining romance with creature fantasy.